Intel Core

-Intel Core is a line of streamlined midrange consumer, workstation and enthusiast computer central processing units (CPUs) marketed by Intel Corporation.
-These processors displaced the existing mid- to high-end Pentium processors at the time of their introduction, moving the Pentium to the entry level.
+Intel Core is a line of multi-core (with the exception of Core Solo and Core 2 Solo) central processing units (CPUs) for midrange, embedded, workstation, high-end, enthusiast and gaming computer markets marketed by Intel Corporation.
+These processors displaced the existing mid- to high-end Pentium processors at the time of their introduction, moving the Pentium to the mid-range budget market.
 Identical or more capable versions of Core processors are also sold as Xeon processors for the server and workstation markets.